ronyn0/cardform2/README.md

 url: https://github.com/ronyn0/cardform2/

-to-do:  get the mysql data into pug
+to-do:  get the mysql data into pug - done
-        translae the dndcards into pug
+        translate the dndcards into pug
         make tables for dndcards and normalize character info make dndcards data driven
         make the form for characters